 I made so many new fluffy friends on this visit ♥

-Photos from my outdoor adventures in Northern Norway
+Outdoor adventures in Northern Norway

 Now, I’m well aware that it’s a stretch to call snowmobiling and snowshoeing “outdoor adventures” but hey, considering this is as extreme as I get my sense of adventure is quite narrow.